As an Amazon Associate, I earn from qualifying purchases.

 - 225ml ( 8 fl oz) Fish Stock

 - 300ml (1/2 pint) double cream

-Tip excess fat out of the pan and then deglaze with the Noily Prat: in other words, pour it in and bring up to the boil, stirring and scraping in the residues from frying the fish.
+- Tip excess fat out of the pan and then deglaze with the Noily Prat: in other words, pour it in and bring it up to a boil, stirring and scraping in the residues from frying the fish.